timacdonald/json-api/README.md

 ##### Example request and response

+The client may now request these relationships via the `include` query parameter.

 `GET /users/74812?include=posts,team`

 > **Note** Relationships are not exposed in the response unless they are requested by the calling client via the `include` query parameter.
 This is intended and is part of the `JSON:API` specification.